 A brief and abridged look back on the first five decades of Gougeon history.

 In the late 1960s, Brothers Meade, Joel, and Jan Gougeon opened a boat shop on the west side of the Saginaw River in Bay City, Michigan.
 Their first product was DN Iceboats, and they would sell more than 200 of them over their initial five years in business.
 They also built custom racing monohulls.
 The boats they built were light, fast, strong, and long-lasting thanks to the brothers’ pioneering the use of epoxy for cold-molded wooden boat construction.
-Previously, epoxy had been used only as an adhesive.
+Previously, the epoxy had been used only as an adhesive.
 By reformulating it with diluents that allowed the epoxy to flow, they created an unsurpassed moisture-resistant substance with excellent laminating and coating characteristics.

 Eldest brother Meade elaborated on the company’s origins:

 My brother Joel returned from Vietnam having flown 131 combat missions.
 At the time, word was traveling as to what we were doing in our shop.
 Other boat builders were coming around asking questions and wanting to buy some of the epoxy resin and hardeners we were formulating for our own use.
 We were flattered but with the frequent interruptions, it was becoming increasingly difficult to get our boats built.
 Joel had saved some money during his four years in the air force and arrived at exactly the right time to invest in our fledgling business and help start a new business venture selling our epoxy.“Looking Back” by Meade Gougeon, Epoxyworks 29, Spring 2009

 For images and details of the many boats the Gougeons have built over the years, visit Gougeon Boats.

 WEST SYSTEM Epoxy